 Your word is your bond: a deep and meaningful part of your soul is dedicated to maintaining the truth and honor of what you say.
 Whenever you give a formal oath by saying things like "I give you my word" or "I swear on my honor," you are bound to keep that pact.
-Failure to do so will haunt you so severely that you will gain 1 Corruption for each oath broken (see the CORRUPTED skill for more information about corruption as a game mechanic).
-The only exception to this penalty is magical compulsion: if you have been magically forced to break an oath, then you do not suffer the penalty, as long as you did everything you could to avoid the compulsion and honor the oath.
+Failure to do so will haunt you so severely that you will gain 1 Corruption for each oath broken.
+(This happens only once per oath; repeatedly breaking the same oath has no further consequences.)
+Not even people involved in the oath may release you from your commitment, unless you specify that possibility in your oath-swearing.
+Magical compulsion is an exception: if you have been magically forced to break an oath, then you do not suffer the penalty, as long as you did everything you could to avoid the compulsion and honor the oath.
+Any oaths that your character made during their backstory do not carry over into their life as a Returned.
+Death is otherwise not a release from your bonds, though: if you "mist" and Return again, your are still bound to keep previous oaths.
 If you are OATH BOUND, then, be careful with your words, for they can have dire consequences.
-For example, there is a very big difference between saying, "I give you my word that I will bring your sister back alive" and saying, "I give you my word that I will do everything in my power to bring your sister back alive."
+For example, there is a very big difference between saying, "I give you my word that I will bring your sister back alive" and saying, "I give you my word that I will bring your sister back alive."